Pelvic Pain: 12 Common Causes (& Treatment)

 Another relatively common cause of pelvic pain is inflammation of the appendix.
 The appendix is a small structure connected to the intestine that is located in the lower right abdomen.
 Normally, appendix pain is diffuse and is felt around the bellybutton, but it can gradually radiate to the lower abdomen or top of the pelvic area, on the right side.

 In addition to pain, appendicitis can cause fever, a feeling of bloating, nausea, changes to intestinal flow and decreased appetite.
-Check out other symptoms that are commonly associated with appendicitis.
+Learn more about the symptoms of appendicitis and how it can present.

-What to do: Appendicitis is considered to be a medical emergency that should be assessed in the hospital.
+How to treat: Appendicitis is considered to be a medical emergency that should be assessed in the hospital.
 You should proceed immediately to an emergency room to confirm a diagnosis and initiate treatment, which is normally done with surgical removal of the appendix.

 3. Diverticulitis